bluzDK/bluz-docs/docs/reference/eeprom.md

 size_t length = EEPROM.length();
 ```

-- The Core has 127 bytes of emulated EEPROM.
+- Bluz has 512 bytes of storage
-- The Photon and Electron have 2047 bytes of emulated EEPROM.

 ## put()
 This function will write an object to the EEPROM.
 You can write single values like `int` and